AbisAman-Dev/My-Personal-Site/README.md

 I have known the html and css greatly upto the level btw biggener and intermidiate So i hadn't faced much problems exept some liitle fixed like the nav bar style not connecting the thing is that my files where not in same file as it had to be. and the otjer thing was i was thinking of makimg a part for feedback but after many yries and video tutorials it failed so i dopped it the main problem was that the email send was not comming to my email.

+## AI USE
+so i used ai to remove the wrongs pick the color mainly i dont know why u gays keep saying my thing was creted using ai first i wrote it in a note book in school to reduce time then i typed it then i pasted it to ai to conformation and found two problem so i fixed the problem with my own hands not ai's  then are you saying i used ai.
+And if i dont know why if learning html and css from ai make the code i write myself ai because i learned by ai then thats how i acn do it if iwant to do it then i should learn from scratch again